 Most employment agreements are for an indefinite term.
 In the absence of an express agreement to the contrary, an employment contract for an indefinite term can only be terminated by the employer by the provision of reasonable notice at common law.
 In general, the statutory notice period is much shorter than the notice period at common law.
 Where an employment agreement stipulates that employment will be for a fixed term, the employee may not be entitled to notice of termination if his or her employment is terminated when the contractual term expires.

 If an employer wishes to hire an employee on a probationary basis to determine their suitability for the position, this should be clearly set out in a written employment contract.

 All employees must be provided with notice of termination or pay in lieu thereof in accordance with the applicable employment standards legislation.
-Unless the parties have expressly agreed otherwise, there is a legal presumption that an employee will also be entitled to reasonable notice of termination at common law.
-The reasonable notice period is intended to approximate the length of time it would likely take an employee to obtain similar employment.
-Factors that will be considered by an adjudicator in determining the appropriate notice period include: the character of employment; the employee’s length of service; the age of the employee; and the availability of other employment.
-The range of the notice period that may be awarded by a court generally may range from two or three months up to twenty-four months.
-In exceptional cases, a notice period exceeding twenty-four months may be awarded.
+Unless the parties have expressly agreed otherwise, there is a legal presumption that an employee will also be entitled to reasonable notice period under common law, which is intended to approximate the length of time it would likely take an employee to obtain similar employment.